Editor’s note: This story was updated on Nov. 7 to reflect new information about budget negotiations.

 If your agency didn’t already process your application and send it to OPM before the lapse in appropriations occured, that could further delay processing — on top of whatever delays may be already contributing to longer wait times for prospective retirees, said Tammy Flanagan, a federal retirement expert.

-And if your application has an error in it, which nearly 20% government-wide do, then it could take even longer because OPM will have to communicate with the employing agency while government operations are irregular.
+And if your application has an error in it, which nearly more than a quarter of them do, then it could take even longer because OPM will have to communicate with the employing agency while government operations are irregular.

 And for those who have already retired, they will still receive their scheduled annuity payments on the first business day of the month.